busterbenson/public/book-of-beliefs.md

 - Other dimensions and universes exist.
 - The laws of physics (see physics) likely prevent us from ever proving that other universes exist.
 - Our universe is probably a simulation or sandbox within a larger universe or set of universes.

-*Policies: Body rights*

-- Abortion and birth control should be made available for readily accessible and free to people who need it and can't afford it.
-- Assisted suicide (or medically-aided death) should be legal and available to people in a certain set of dire situations that they feel prevent them from having any chance of a pleasant future.

-*Policies: Criminal justice system*

-- The death penalty should be used only in very extreme and certain cases to protect the public, because of the risk of false-positives.
-- Prisons should be about protecting the public, not about punishment, and should be tested for efficacy alongside other interventions like restorative justice.
-- There should be special measures made to insure that criminal behavior by people in high-power positions get punished with equal or higher frequency than criminal behavior by people in lower-power positions, because those in higher-power positions are better equipped (and incentivized) to avoid accountability.

-*Policies: Drugs*

-- Marijuana should be legal to grow, sell, buy, carry, and use.

-*Policies: Education*

-- Free college education should be available to everyone who wants it.

-*Policies: Elections and voting*

-- The electoral college is outdated and too easily manipulated.
-It should be replaced by something like delegative democracy or another simple system founded on popular vote.
-- As a citizen, you should make full use of your right to vote as a tool to influence the country's direction towards improvement.
-This right includes choosing not to vote, since that too influences the country's direction.
-- When using your right to vote to influence the country, you should weigh not only the direct outcome, but also the 2nd and 3rd order outcomes that ripple outward from the act (both intentional and unintentional).

-*Policies: Free speech*

-- Any sufficiently powerful entity to enforce the limits of free speech shouldn't be fully trusted to do so without bias for protecting their own power.
-- Speech is a form of power, and just like power, free speech has constraints and is never absolute.
-However, because speech is often regulated by those in power, it's important to make sure they are not in charge or even capable of determining the constraints of free speech.
-- The First Amendment protects us from having our speech restricted by the government, but says nothing about the equally important questions around how we cultivate and maintain environments where people feel safe to speak, and people are free to enter and leave the environment.
-This secondary context feels like an unsolved problem, and one of our biggest opportunities to level up the quality of public conversations.
-- Free vs censored is an important dimension to consider with speech, but it’s not the only one.
-We should also consider:
-    - The divergent quality of the speech — does it contribute new ideas and perspectives to the conversation?
-    - The convergent quality of the speech — does it simplify the conversation in a way that preserves the diverse perspectives?
-    - The vulnerability vs guardedness of the speech — does it increase the sense that vulnerability is welcome in the conversation or increase the sense that speech must be carefully edited or censored in order to protect the speaker or other relevant subjects?

-*Policies: Guns*

-- Owning a gun should require certification and licensing from a firearms officer verifying that they've taken a safety course, are free of criminal record, and pass a psychological mental health check every few years.
-The licenses should expire every couple years and require re-testing.
-- Hunting endangered animals in order to raise money to conserve them is okay if it can be proven to actually work.

-*Policies: Health care*

-- Health care should be available and affordable to everyone who needs it.

-*Policies: Income inequality*
-- Guaranteed basic income should be a thing available to everyone that is living below the poverty level.

-*Policies: Police reform*

-- There should be a Misconduct Division of the DOJ (or something similar) to investigate reports of misconduct, prosecute offenders, and sentence them even more than the general public since it’s their duty to uphold peace, not propagate criminality.
-- Police forces with high levels of misconduct should be defunded.
-- Police officers charged with misconduct should be banned from ever working as police officers again, in any state.

 *On protest*